minkeymouse/nowcasting-kr/ISSUES.md

 ---

-## CRITICAL: Models May Not Reflect Latest Code Improvements
+## CRITICAL: Models NOT Trained
-- **Problem**: Models exist (12 .pkl files from Dec 9 02:35-02:47) but were trained before latest code improvements (mult_epoch_pretrain, batch_size optimization)
+- **Problem**: `checkpoint/` directory is EMPTY - no model.pkl files exist.
+Models are NOT trained.
 - **Impact**:
+  - Cannot run any forecasting or backtesting experiments without trained models
-  - Current models may not have latest DDFM improvements (mult_epoch_pretrain=2, batch_size=64 for KOEQUIPTE)
+  - Cannot verify if DDFM improvements (mult_epoch_pretrain=2, batch_size=64 for KOEQUIPTE) improve performance
+  - Cannot generate new forecasting results
-  - Cannot verify if latest improvements improve performance without re-training
+  - Cannot verify CUDA fixes work
-  - Forecasting results may not reflect latest code improvements
-- **Required Action**: Step 1 should run `bash agent_execute.sh train` to re-train models with latest improvements
+- **Required Action**: Step 1 MUST run `bash agent_execute.sh train` to train all 12 models (3 targets × 4 models: ARIMA, VAR, DFM, DDFM) with latest improvements
-- **Status**: ⚠️ **MODELS EXIST BUT MAY BE OUTDATED** - Re-training recommended to test latest improvements
+- **Status**: ❌ **NOT TRAINED** - Training is REQUIRED before any experiments can proceed
-- **Verification**: After re-training, check that `checkpoint/` contains 12 model.pkl files with recent timestamps
+- **Verification**: After training, check that `checkpoint/` contains 12 model.pkl files (currently EMPTY)
-- **Note**: Models are trained but may not have latest improvements.
-Re-training will ensure all improvements are applied.
+- **Note**: All DDFM improvements are implemented in code and will be automatically applied during training.
+Training is the first priority.

-## CRITICAL: DFM/DDFM Backtest CUDA Tensor Conversion Error (Fixed in Code, Needs Re-run)
+## CRITICAL: DFM/DDFM Backtest CUDA Tensor Conversion Error (Fixed in Code, Needs Training + Re-run)
 - **Problem**: All DDFM and DFM backtest results failed with error: "can't convert cuda:0 device type tensor to numpy.
 Use Tensor.cpu() to copy the tensor to host memory first."
 - **Root Cause**: The `_convert_predictions_to_dataframe` function and other prediction conversion functions used `np.asarray()` directly on CUDA tensors without first moving them to CPU.
 - **Impact**: All 22 months of backtest results for DFM and DDFM models failed (6 JSON files × 22 months = 132 failed predictions).
 All backtest JSON files in `outputs/backtest/` show "status": "failed" with CUDA errors.